 Ground Based Augmentation System (GBAS) Landing System (GLS)

-The GLS provides precision navigation guidance for exact alignment and descent of aircraft on approach to a runway.
+The provides precision navigation guidance for exact alignment and descent of aircraft on approach to a runway.
 GBAS equipment provides localized differential augmentation to the Global Positioning System (GPS).

 To remain consistent with international terminology, the FAA will use the term GBAS in place of the former term Local Area Augmentation System (LAAS).

 - GLS displays three-dimension vertical and horizontal navigation guidance to the pilot much like ILS.
 GLS navigation is based on GPS signals augmented by position correction, integrity parameters, and approach path definition information transmitted over VHF from the local GBAS ground station.
 One GBAS station can support multiple GLS precision approaches to nearby runways within the GBAS's maximum use distance.